-CMPT 375 - Introduction to Artificial Intelligence 2016-17, Winter 3(3-0-3)
+CMPT 375 - Introduction to Artificial Intelligence

 This course introduces students to the field of Artificial Intelligence (AI) focusing on game playing, constraint satisfaction problems, and uncertain reasoning.
 AI algorithms enable computers to compete with humans in games such as Chess, Checkers, and Go.
-Constraint satisfaction problems search large solution spaces for answers meeting requirements.Uncertain reasoning enables inferences using incomplete knowledge.
+Constraint satisfaction problems search large solution spaces for answers meeting requirements.
+Uncertain reasoning enables inferences using incomplete knowledge.
 Throughout the course students will reflect on the relationship between human intelligence and artificial intelligence.

-CMPT 399 - Special Topics in Computing Science Non-Recurring, 3(varies)
+CMPT 399 - Special Topics in Computing Science

-A course on a topic or figure of special interest to a member of the computing science faculty and offered on a non-recurring basis.
+A course on a topic or figure of special interest to a member of the computing science faculty and offered on a non-recurring